rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 13a: The default permutation graph

-The **matching diagram** of the nine **inversions** -the actual *edges* of the permutation graph-, which are induced by the given permutation [4, 3, 6, 1, 5, 2], may as well be drawn with the graphviz *neato* layout and explicitely positioned horizontal lists of vertices (see :py:func:`graphs.Graph.exportPermutationGraphViz`).

->>> g.exportPermutationGraphViz()
-*---- exporting a dot file for GraphViz tools ---------* Exporting to perm_permutationGraph.dot neato -n -Tpng perm_permutationGraph.dot -o perm_permutationGraph.png

-..
-Figure:: perm_permutationGraph.png
-    :alt: The inversions of the permutation [4, 3, 6, 1, 5, 2]
-    :width: 400 px
-    :align: center

-    *Figure* 13b: The matching diagram of the inversions of [4, 3, 6, 1, 5, 2]

 By using color sorting queues, the minimal vertex coloring for a permutation graph is computable in :math:`O(n log(n))` (see [Gol-2004]_).

 >>> g.computeMinimalVertexColoring(Comments=True)